drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 voice actress, Georgia van Cuylenburg, explains several things.
 She was asked to emulate the Japanese performance, including "anime noises" (which clearly made her uncomfortable) while also maintaining her Australian accent.
-She ends the interview by requesting viewers to "give Vanille time, I hope she grows on you".
+She ends the interview by requesting viewers to "give Vanille time, I hope she grows on you."
 It seems to me that she was pretty over-directed.

 The game was also developed in extreme secrecy, and that certainly didn't help.